rocketacademy/bootcamp-4.1/3-backend/3.4-authentication/README.md

 At a fundamental level, all authentication involves 3 steps.

 1. User enters auth info such as username and password
-2. Backend verifies auth info via cryptographic algorithm, typically involving [hashing](https://en.wikipedia.org/wiki/Cryptographic\_hash\_function) and [salting](https://en.wikipedia.org/wiki/Salt\_\(cryptography\)).
+2. Backend verifies auth info via cryptographic algorithm, typically involving <a href="https://en.wikipedia.org/wiki/Cryptographic\_hash\_function" target="_blank">hashing</a> and <a href="https://en.wikipedia.org/wiki/Salt\_\(cryptography\" target="_blank">salting</a>).
 Verification involves comparing the hashed version of the provided password with the hashed password stored in the database.
 We never store plain-text passwords for security reasons.
-3. If auth info verified, backend sends user's browser a [cookie](https://en.wikipedia.org/wiki/HTTP\_cookie) that contains proof of authentication, typically either a [JSON web token](https://en.wikipedia.org/wiki/JSON\_Web\_Token) (JWT) or a [session ID](https://en.wikipedia.org/wiki/Session\_ID) that cannot be forged.
+3. If auth info verified, backend sends user's browser a <a href="https://en.wikipedia.org/wiki/HTTP\_cookie" target="_blank">cookie</a> that contains proof of authentication, typically either a <a href="https://en.wikipedia.org/wiki/JSON\_Web\_Token" target="_blank">JSON web token</a> (JWT) or a <a href="https://en.wikipedia.org/wiki/Session\_ID" target="_blank">session ID</a> that cannot be forged.
 Browsers store cookies and send them to relevant websites, thereby proving authentication.

 Authentication can be challenging because it involves many moving parts.
 Our server application must store auth info such as passwords and secret keys securely.
 Our cryptographic algorithm and proof of authentication must be industry-standard.
 Any bugs in logic or implementation can result in costly hacks.